-The “Conflict of Interest, Conflict of Commitment, and Outside Activities” policy (UTS 180) is different than the “Promoting Objectivity in Research by Managing, Reducing or Eliminating Financial Conflicts of Interest” policy that is described in this FAQ section and throughout The Office of Research Support website.
+The “Conflict of Interest, Conflict of Commitment, and Outside Activities” policy (UTS 180) is different than the “Promoting Objectivity in Research by Managing, Reducing or Eliminating Financial Conflicts of Interest” policy that is described in this FAQ section and throughout The Office of Research Support and Compliance website.

 The “Promoting Objectivity in Research by Managing, Reducing or Eliminating Financial Conflicts of Interest” policy is effective as of August 24, 2012 and requires researchers to complete FCOI training and submit a FID form.

 - If I completed FCOI training and submitted a FID form as required by the “Promoting Objectivity in Research by Managing, Reducing or Eliminating Financial Conflicts of Interest” (UTS 175/HOP 7-1210) policy, do I need to comply with the disclosure requirements of the “Conflicts of Interest, Conflicts of Commitment, and Outside Activities” (UTS 180/HOP 5-2011) policy?

 You may not need to re-disclose information under UTS 180/HOP 5-2011 policy if you disclosed it under UTS 175/HOP 7-1210.
 However, you should review the policy for UTS 180/HOP 5-2011 and contact the Office of the Provost to confirm.